 This is where cross listing tools like Crosslist come in, the best Whatnot relist tool for managing your inventory.
 By automating the batch relisting process, it will make your life easier.

-When you use Crosslist for relisting, though, you don’t have to worry about all of this.
-Our tool automatically delists your listings before relisting them.
-All within a few minutes.
+With Crosslist you don't have to worry about any of this, because the tool automatically delists your listings before relisting them, all within a few minutes.

 Here's how relisting on Whatnot works with Crosslist.

-Step 1: Import your existing inventory to Crosslist
+Step 1: Import your existing Whatnot inventory to Crosslist

 This step is exclusively for those who don’t have a Crosslist subscription yet, or haven’t imported their Whatnot inventory to Crosslist.
 If that’s not you, you can skip ahead to step 2.